6. The Statue & the Stone

 Dan 2:32-35

 Yahweh used Babylon—the 1st Gentile kingdom—in 590 BC to discipline Judah.
 King Nebuchadnezzar destroyed the temple and Jerusalem, taking many Jews captive back to Babylon.
 Then Yahweh gave the king the statue vision, which Daniel, from Judah, interpreted.
+Similarly, Yahweh used the other three Gentile kingdoms for His purposes.
+However, one day He will send His Messiah to destroy the fourth kingdom and establish His eternal kingdom on the whole earth.
+The 2nd kingdom after Babylon is Medo-Persia and the 3rd kingdom is Greece.

 Dan 5:23-31 Dan 10:13-20